 What do you do?

-I help companies advertise on Google.
-I set up and management my clients’ Google AdWords accounts.
-I set up great AdWords campaigns and then manage those campaigns on a weekly basis and report results monthly to my clients.
+We help companies advertise on Google.
+We set up and management my clients’ Google AdWords accounts.
+We set up great AdWords campaigns and then manage those campaigns on a weekly basis and report results monthly to our clients.

-My main focus is getting my clients the most high-quality traffic possible from Google for their given monthly budgets.
-I’m trying to get you the most quality traffic and produce the most quality leads and sales possible for the given monthly budget.
+Our main focus is getting my clients the most high-quality traffic possible from Google for their given monthly budgets.
+We’re trying to get you the most quality traffic and produce the most quality leads and sales possible for the given monthly budget.

 Specifically in AdWords, what do you focus on?